One more dies of corona in Rajshahi Division - Countryside - observerbd.com

 |

-With this, the total fatality cases from the virus rose to 385 in the division.
+With this, the total fatality cases from the virus rose to 388 here.

-Meanwhile, 27 more people have contracted the virus in the last 24 hours, taking the total number of the virus cases to 25,066 in the division.
+Meanwhile, 14 more people have contracted the virus in the division in the last 24 hours, taking the total virus cases to 25,209 in the division.

 Apart from this, 14 people died in Chapainawabganj, 26 in Naogaon, 12 in Natore, 10 in Joypurhat, 17 in Sirajganj and 11 in Pabna districts.